bojanb98/code-context/README.md

 ```
 docker compose up -d
 ```
 from the repo root.
 Default CLI configuration values are already setup to work with local stack.
+FalkorDB usage is optional.

 Index and search code:
 ```bash